DavAug/chi/docs/source/getting_started/quick_overview.rst

 :math:`\theta = (\theta _{a_0}, \theta _{v}, \mu _{k_e}, \sigma _{k_e}, \theta _{\sigma})`.

-In chi we can define this population model from instances of :class:`chi.PooledModel` and :class:`chi.LogNormalModel` using the :class:`chi.ComposedPopulationModel`.
-From the population model we can then simulate the distribution of the individual parameters in the population by sampling individual parameters from it
+In chi we can define this population model from instances of :class:`chi.PooledModel` and :class:`chi.LogNormalModel` using :class:`chi.ComposedPopulationModel`.
+From the population model we can then simulate the distribution of the individual parameters in the population via sampling

 .. literalinclude:: code/1_simulation_2.py
     :lines: 396-477

 .. raw:: html
    :file: images/1_simulation_7.html

+The dashed lines illustrate the elimination rates of the 3 simulated patients above.
+We omit plotting the other patient parameters as they are all the same and uniquely defined by the population distribution.

 The distribution of drug concentration measurements in the population can be simulated by measuring the drug concentration for each sampled set of